Memories of Guanajuato (coffee with a drug dealer)

 “Sounds like a great idea,” I replied.

-We took up positions on the steps outside the front gate, and after another 20 minutes, Erick’s friend did indeed emerge from the party.
+We took up positions on the steps outside the front gate, and after another 20 minutes, Erick’s friend emerged from the party.
 After much congenial handshaking that seems standard when meeting strangers in Mexico, we retired to a local bar where a live rock band was playing.
 While that turned into a pretty agreeable night of beer and playing pool, there was still the feeling of having missed the main event of the evening somewhat.
 The magic was further spoilt when I was a bit overzealous in tapping the top of a beer bottle belonging to a rather attractive girl I was talking to, so instead of the beer foaming up over the bottle neck (and general merriment ensuing) the bottle instead slipped from her hand and smashed on the floor.

 After that, we called it a night and went home.